douglaslloyd/integration-platform-docs/docs/integration-manager/server-administration/setup-kubernetes.md

 Integration Manager deployment is fully supported within a Kubernetes cluster using Helm and industry standard ArgoCD deployment.

-In fact, the Actian DataCloud Platform is deployed across multiple Kubernetes clusters.
+In fact, the Actian DataCloud Platform itself is deployed across multiple Kubernetes clusters.

 These deployments typically require a brief, remote Professional Services engagement including:
-* High level introduction to Integration Manager Services, how they communicate and interact
+* High-level introduction to Integration Manager Services, how they communicate and interact
 * Database schema, scripts, and bootstrapping
 * RabbitMQ exchange and queue bootstrapping
 * Initial configuration of NGINX and Route53 resources